greeble-dev/bevy_mod_skinned_aabb/notes/Performance.md

             - Each system is mostly reading or writing joint transforms, and each mesh is independent.
             - So ideally each system would run per-mesh back to back on the same thread - the joints stay in L1/L2 and there's no waiting around.
             - But in reality each system waits for the entire previous system to finish, and there's no correlation between mesh and thread.
-            - So there's lots of bubbles and joints are being read from L3.
+            - So there's lots of bubbles and joints are often being read from L3.
             - Needs more testing to be sure.
         - Assuming systems are the issue, is it solvable?
             - Doesn't seem practical for the ECS to work out that each skinned mesh is independent.